 - Marlene Dietrich’s film debut, a bit part in the German silent comedy The Little Napoleon; also the debuts of Douglas Fairbanks Jr. and Fay Wray

-7. Public Domain Poetry
+7. Finding Poetry

-Sourcing film ideas from public domain poetry
+Sourcing film ideas from poetry

 I know what you’re thinking.
 “Books are long, so they can sustain a movie.
 How can a poem?”
 That’s right.
 Some of the greatest movies ever made are based on poems.